Vatuu/discord-rpc/README.md

 }
 ```

-This would result in the message "Discord's ready!" being printed out in the console after the connection to Discord has been established.
+This would result in the message "Welcome User#1234!" being printed out in the console after the connection to Discord has been established, and fitted with the users username and discriminator.

 ### Step 2
 To allow callbacks to be fired, you have to periodically call the method ``DiscordRPC.runCallbacks();``.
 Otherwise, no callbacks will be passed